Long Duration Inspection of GNSS-Denied Environments with a Tethered UAV-UGV Marsupial System

-The goal of this stage is to obtain a 3D model of the environment. \rev{To this end, a brief manual flight is executed, typically lasting two to five minutes, depending on the spatial extent and complexity of the operational environment.
-It is important to gather data from all sensors and at different altitudes to ensure proper mapping in the whole scenario.} Note that this stage could be omitted as long as a 3D description of the building by means of a CAD file or a Building Information Modeling (BIM) is available, which was not the case in our experimental scenarios.
+The goal of this stage is to obtain a 3D model of the environment.
+To this end, a brief manual flight is executed, typically lasting two to five minutes, depending on the spatial extent and complexity of the operational environment.
+It is important to gather data from all sensors and at different altitudes to ensure proper mapping in the whole scenario.
+Note that this stage could be omitted as long as a 3D description of the building by means of a CAD file or a Building Information Modeling (BIM) is available, which was not the case in our experimental scenarios.

 The purpose of the map is twofold.
 First, it is used by the localization algorithm as a reference to estimate the pose of both platforms in real time.
 Second, the 3D map is used to design the inspection plan that should be followed in the experiment.
 In this paper, we define an inspection plan as a sequence of Points of Interest (PoIs) with orientation that should be visited by the UAV.